codex-storage/codex-research/design/Merkle.md

 #### About padding in general

-Let's take a step back, and meditate a little bit of what's the meaning of padding.
+Let's take a step back, and meditate a little bit about the meaning of padding.

 What is padding?
 It's a mapping from a set of sequences into a subset.
 In our case we have an arbitrary sequence of bytes, and we want to map into the subset of sequences